-As a computational physicist, I worked on the study, development and application of Auxiliary Field Quantum Monte Carlo (AFQMC) and other numerical methods to study strongly correlated quantum many-body systems.
-My research interests include high-temperature superconductivity, spin-orbit coupling, Fermi gas, and quantum simulations.
+As a computational physicist, I worked on the development and application of Auxiliary Field Quantum Monte Carlo (AFQMC) and other numerical methods to study strongly correlated quantum many-body systems.
+My research interests include correlated quantum materials, transition metal oxides, high-temperature superconductivity, spin-orbit coupling, and cold atoms.

 I'm familiar with a few programming languages including Fortran, C++, Python and Mathematica, and I use Cmake and Git for developing the code.
 I use MPI and OpenMP for high performance computing since my research is associated with massive parallelization.
 For writing papers, I use Latex to reach publishable quality.

 Some C++ librarys developed during my spare time are listed under Programs, I hope they will be useful to your work.
 Enjoy!